-We used these definitions for terms identified in the scoring criteria and findings of Who’s Minding the Store?.
+We used these definitions for terms identified in the scoring criteria and findings of the fifth annual Who’s Minding the Store?
+Retailer Report Card.
 Many of these definitions were developed by the Chemical Footprint Project (CFP).
 We are adopting their definitions to promote greater alignment with CFP.
 We thank the CFP team for their work in developing many of these definitions.

-Article: An object which, during production, is given a special shape, surface or design, which determines its function to a greater degree than its chemical composition.
+Article: an object that, during production, is given a special shape, surface or design, which determines its function to a greater degree than its chemical composition.
 The term “product” may refer to an article or a formulated product, depending on the context (see definition for “formulated product” below).

-Beyond restricted material list (BRML): hazardous materials that are plastics of environmental health concern (PEHCs), identified by a company for management, reduction, elimination, or avoidance beyond legal requirements; that is, beyond legally restricted and reportable substances.
+Beyond restricted material list (BRML): hazardous materials that are plastics of environmental health concern (PEHCs), identified by a company for management, reduction, elimination, or avoidance beyond legal requirements; that is, beyond legally restricted and reportable materials.

 - Management Strategy (20 points)